vuejs/vue-cli/docs/migrating-from-v3/README.md

 This won't affect projects scaffolded with Vue CLI 3.1 or later.

-If your project was scaffolded with Vue CLI 3.0.x or earlier, you may need to add `eslint@4` to your project dependencies (This is automated if you upgrade the plugin using `vue upgrade eslint --next`).
+If your project was scaffolded with Vue CLI 3.0.x or earlier, you may need to add `eslint@4` to your project dependencies (This is automated if you upgrade the plugin using `vue upgrade eslint`).

 It's also recommended to upgrade your ESLint to v5, and ESLint config versions to the latest.
 (ESLint v6 support is still on the way)